enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-filesystem-operations/step2.md

 Compare this with the filesystem organization that you learnt so far.

-If you want to challenge your tutors, ask them what is an object store is, e.g. AWS S3.
+If you want to challenge your tutors, ask them what is an object store, e.g. AWS S3.

 ----------------------------